A Primer on the “Buy, Borrow, Die” Strategy

 In the summer of 2021, ProPublica published an article discussing the strategy many billionaires use to avoid paying taxes.
 Even though these individuals are experiencing vast increases in their wealth year after year, they still manage to set up their investments in such a way that they pay little to no taxes.

-The Buy, Borrow, Die strategy is not new to tax professionals.
-This approach, or variations of it, have been used for years to develop strategies for accumulating vast sums of wealth and passing that wealth down to heirs without paying a big chunk to the IRS.
+The Buy, Borrow, Die Strategy is not new to tax professionals.
+This approach has been used for years to develop strategies for accumulating vast sums of wealth and passing that wealth down to heirs without paying a big chunk to the IRS.

 What is the Buy, Borrow, Die Strategy?

 Buy an asset or start a company

 Example: Jeff Bezos starts Amazon and the value of his shares in Amazon increases over time.